NHE Therapeutic Bodywork is transitioning to East County Herbal Medicine and Acupuncture. Stay tuned for updates!

-NHE will provide an experience of therapeutic bodywork, medical massage & therapeutic exercise beyond the expectations of our clients to help them achieve natural health, wellness, and vitality at the highest levels available to them.
+NHE Therapeutic Bodywork will provide an experience of therapeutic bodywork, medical massage & therapeutic exercise beyond the expectations of our clients to help them achieve natural health, wellness, and vitality at the highest levels available to them.

-To make this happen Steve brings 15 years of experience working in the sports medicine and physical therapy fields, extensive education and experience working with all ages, body types and activity levels, and intense compassion and desire to help those around him.
+To make this happen Steve brings over 15 years of experience working in the sports medicine and physical therapy fields, extensive education and experience working with all ages, body types and activity levels, and intense compassion and desire to help those around him.

 The Importance of Finding the Right Therapist

 Finding a qualified massage therapist can be difficult these days.
 Many are fresh graduates from good schools, but they lack the experience to provide an individualized treatment.
-They know the technicalities to provide adequate service, but they are unable to fashion a treatment that meets individual needs of the client and truly help them meet their goals.
+They have the technical skills to provide adequate service, but they are unable to fashion a treatment that meets individual needs of the client and truly help them meet their goals.
 Others may have been to qualified schools, but the education they got was light in the actual anatomy and physiology of the human body that is required to provide quality service to the client.
 The effect of this is that you may search through many therapists and not be able to find one that meets your needs of recovering from injury or illness and enhancing your performance and enjoyment of life.

 What is Massage?